A Healthy Dog is a Happy Dog!

 Signs of Good & Bad Health

 At the end of the day, no one knows your dog better than you, and monitoring their behaviour, level of activity, and appearance are good ways to measure the health of your pup.
 Be aware and cautious of possible doggy sicknesses that your pup can catch, like Lyme Disease in Dogs and how to treat and prevent it.
+Here are some warning signs to look out for:

 - Skin: Healthy skin should not have scabs, it should be smooth, no flakes or red areas